Eddie Rosario Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.
+- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 17th in MLB.

-- The righty's most recent time out came on Saturday against the Atlanta Braves, when he went six innings, surrendering three earned runs while allowing six hits.
+- In his last appearance on Sunday, the right-hander went six innings against the Atlanta Braves, giving up one earned run while surrendering three hits.

-- The 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .291 to his opponents.
+- The 32-year-old has an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.